UniLogin/UniLogin/docs/source/tutorial.rst

 Create a wallet contract
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Create your own wallet contract using `Universal Login Example App <https://example.universallogin.io//>`_ and get your contract address.
+Create your own wallet contract using `Universal Login Wallet <https://wallet.universallogin.io/>`_ and get your contract address.

 Create UniversalLoginSDK
 ^^^^^^^^^^^^^^^^^^^^^^^^